xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 # Recommendations

 2018-06-20 You may want to wait for the new Flutter module template of [the flutter_module branch](https://github.com/flutter/flutter/tree/flutter_module) to land on Flutter master.
 We're getting closer!
+Today, #18633 landed, bringing Flutter tooling support for plugins when adding Flutter as a library to an Android app as detailed below.

 # Experiments, Android